snowplow-archive/snowplow.github.com/about/jobs/business-development-associate.md

 That growth has been driven by the strength of our platform: to date nearly all our effort, as a company, have been product, engineering and analytics focused.
 Now we have reached a stage in the evolution of the company where we're looking to invest heavily in growing.
 We're looking for a Business Development Associate to drive that growth.

 This role is a chance to take what we've built so far, and scale it across 100s, 1000s and tens of thousands more customers and partners.
-We have some ideas how we should do that - we're looking for someone who'll come along with their own ideas, and then work with us (and Snowplow cofounder Yali Sassoon in particular) to execute on them.
+We have some ideas how we should do that - we're looking for someone who'll come along with their own ideas, and then work with us (and Snowplow cofounder Yali Sassoon in particular) to execute them.

 If you are: